mapldx/fdd-bigburp/README.md

 Big Burp takes a look at one key factor of this grants application process: the project description.
 This serves as the _first impression_ a reviewer has on a project.
 Based off the results of Gitcoin Grants Round 15, Big Burp aims to provide insight into what forms of applications, with respect to their project descriptions, are approved and denied.

-**How can text processing and analysis be potentially utilized to grade grants for their eligibility?**
+**How can text processing and keyword analysis be potentially utilized to grade grants for their eligibility?**

 # Methodology